-- 1. In general, Fed.
+1. Fed.
 R. Bankr.
-P. 7001 requires that an adversary proceeding be commenced1) to recover money or property; 2) to determine the validity, priority, or extent of a lien or other interest in property; 3) to obtain court approval for the sale of both the interest of the estate and of a co-owner of property; 4) to object to or revoke a discharge; 5) to revoke an order of confirmation of a plan; 6) to determine the dischargeability of a debt;7) to obtain an injunction; 8) to subordinate an allowed claim or interest; 9) to obtain a declaratory judgment relating to any of the foregoing; or 10) to determine a claim or cause of action removed from a state court pursuant to section 1452 of title 28 (28 U.S.C.§ 1452). - Fed.
+P. 7014 incorporates by reference Rule 14 of the Federal Rules of Civil Procedure, concerning the conduct of third-party litigation.
+This rule provides that if the third-party complaint is filed more than 14 days after the defendant serves an answer to the primary complaint, the defendant must obtain court approval prior to service.
+This approval must be obtained through a motion on notice to all of the parties of the original adversary proceeding.

+- 2. Fed.
 R. Bankr.
-P. 7004 adopts portions of Rule 4 of the Federal Rules of Civil Procedure, and sets forth other provisions for the issuance and service of a summons.
+P. 7004 adopts portions of Rule 4 of the Federal Rules of Civil Procedure, and sets forth other provisions for the issuance and service of a summons, including a third-party summons.
 These rules are detailed and complex, and should be read in their entirety. - 3.
-Rule 4(a) specifies the information that the plaintiff's attorney (or the plaintiff) must provide on the summons form.
-Rule 4(b) provides that, upon or after the filing of the complaint, the clerk shall issue the summons to the plaintiff's attorney (or the plaintiff).
-It is then the responsibility of the plaintiff's attorney (or the plaintiff) to serve the summons on the defendant. - 4.
-If the debtor is the plaintiff, section 342(c) of the Bankruptcy Code (11 U.S.C. §

-342(c)) requires that the caption of the complaint include the debtor's name and address, and the last four digits of the debtor's taxpayer identification number.
+Rule 4(a) specifies the information that the third-party plaintiff's attorney (or the third-party plaintiff) must provide on the summons form.
+Rule 4(b) provides that, upon or after the filing of the third-party complaint, the clerk shall issue the summons to the third-party plaintiff's attorney (or the third-party plaintiff).
+It is then the responsibility of the third-party plaintiff's attorney (or the third-party plaintiff) to serve the summons on the third-party defendant and on the first-party plaintiff. - 4.
+If the debtor is the third-party plaintiff, section 342(c) of the Bankruptcy Code (11 U.S.C. § 342(c)) requires that the caption of the third-party complaint include the debtor's name and address, and the last four digits of the debtor's taxpayer identification number.
 An individual debtor's social security number is the debtor's taxpayer identification number.
-In order to satisfy this requirement, the portion of Official Form 416A which sets out the last four digits of the debtor's taxpayer identification number can be inserted in the caption of Form 2500A.

-- 5. A copy of the complaint must be served with the summons.
+In order to satisfy this requirement, the portion of Official Form 416A which sets out the last four digits of the debtor's taxpayer identification number can be inserted in the caption of Form 2500D. - 5.
+A copy of the third-party complaint must be served with the third-party summons.
 Rule 4(c). - 6.
-It is a good idea to submit several copies of the summons to the clerk with the original complaint, so that each copy may be signed by the clerk.
-It is recommended that at least four copies be submitted: one for the court records, one for service on the defendant, one for the plaintiff's attorney's records (or the plaintiff's records), and one to be returned to the court after the certificate of service has been completed.
-Of course, if there is more than one defendant, each must be served with a separate copy of the summons, so additional copies should be submitted to the clerk for issuance. - 7.
-The summons and complaint may be served in a variety of ways which are set forth in Rules 7004 and 4.
-When the defendant is an individual, other than an infant or incompetent person, the easiest method is for the summons and complaint to be mailed by first class mail postage prepaid to the individual's dwelling house or usual place of abode or to the place where the individual regularly conducts a business or profession.
-Rule 7004(b)(1). - 8.
-When the debtor is a defendant and the debtor is represented by an attorney, the summons and complaint must be served on both the debtor and the debtor's attorney.
-Rule 7004(g).
-Service on the debtor may be made by mailing the summons and complaint to the debtor at the address shown on the petition or to any other address designated by the debtor in a document filed with the court.
-Rule 7004(b)(9).
-Service on the debtor's attorney may be made by any means authorized by Federal Rule of Civil Procedure 5(b), including service by electronic means if the attorney has consented in writing to electronic service.
-Rule 7004(g). - 9.
-Rule 7004(h) provides that service on a bank, savings and loan, or other insured depository institution in a contested matter or adversary proceeding must be made by certified mail addressed to an officer of the institution unless one of three exceptions applies.
-Those exceptions are 1) the attorney for the depository institution has filed a paper in the matter or has otherwise entered his or her appearance, 2) the court, following the procedure set out in the rule, orders otherwise, and 3) the depository institution has waived the requirement in writing by designating an officer to receive service.
-(Insured depository institutions are defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C. § 1813).) - 10.
-Because of the exceptions and the placement of the certified mail requirement in Rule 7004 rather than Fed.
-R. Bankr.
-P. 2002, the requirement applies in an adversary
+It is a good idea to submit several copies of the summons with the original complaint, so that each copy may be signed by the court.
+It is recommended that at least five copies be submitted: one for the court records, one for service on the third-party defendant, one for service on the first-party plaintiff, one for the third-party plaintiff's attorney's records (or the plaintiff's records), and one to be returned to the court after the certificate of service has been completed.
+Of course, if there is more than one third-party defendant, each must be served with a separate copy of the summons, so additional copies should be submitted to the court for issuance. - 7.
+The summons and third-party complaint may be served in a variety of ways which are set forth in Rules 7004 and 4.
+When the third-party defendant is an individual, other than an infant or incompetent person, the easiest method is for the summons and complaint to be mailed by first class mail postage prepaid to the individual's dwelling house or usual place of abode or to the place where the individual regularly conducts a business or profession.
+Rule 7004(b)(1).